Welcome to our lab home page

 Cancer research

-In Japan, one in two people will develop cancers, and one in three people will die of these malignant diseases.
+In Japan, one in two people will develop cancers, and one in four people will die of these malignant diseases.
 Because of the expansion of the aging population, cancer incidence and mortality are expected to increase further.
 Thus, further understanding of cancer biology and applying our knowledge to improve early diagnosis and treatment efficacy is becoming increasingly critical.
 In spite of significant progress in medical science……

 Epigenetics